silke/dfn-aai-shibboleth-idp/README.md

 ansible-galaxy collection install community.crypto ansible-galaxy collection install community.mysql
 ```
-* Get a certificate for the webserver, e.g. from DFN-PKI.
+* A certificate for the webserver can be generated using the CSR the role produces on the first run.
+  The certificate authority of your choosing, e.g. DFN-PKI, will create the certificate for you.
   (For SAML communication this playbook will generate a selfsigned certificate for you.)

 ## Getting started
 * Clone this repository.